 The following steps outline how to calculate Running Economy.

-1. First, determine the weight of the runner (W) in kilograms.
+1. First, determine the distance run (D) in kilometers.

 2. Next, determine the time taken to run the distance (T) in minutes.

-5. Finally, calculate the Running Economy (RE) in ml/kg/km.
+5. Finally, calculate the Running Economy (RE) in ml/kg/km (lower values indicate better economy at that pace/grade).

 6. After inserting the variables and calculating the result, check your answer with the calculator above.